jacobpm/edison/arduino/README.md

 ### Example 5 (`barometer_sensor.ino`)

-The `barometer_sensor.ino` example uses a the [BMP180](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP180-DS000-121.pdf) high-accuracy chip integrated in the [Grove IMU 10DOF](http://wiki.seeedstudio.com/wiki/Grove_-_IMU_10DOF), that measures pressure and temperature.
+The `barometer_sensor.ino` example uses the [BMP180](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP180-DS000-121.pdf) high-accuracy chip integrated in the [Grove IMU 10DOF](http://wiki.seeedstudio.com/wiki/Grove_-_IMU_10DOF), that measures pressure and temperature.
 This sketch publishes three different values: Temperature (in °C) and pressure (both in Pa and atm).

 First prepare the hardware by connecting the *IMU 10DOF* to one of the four available sockets marked as **I2C**, as shown below.